1 December 2021

 - European Commission: Platform-to-business trading practices

-Eurofound research on emerging or new forms of employment across the EU identified platform work as one of nine employment forms that are gaining increasing importance since 2000.Read more
+Eurofound research on new forms of employment across the EU identified platform work as one of nine employment forms that are gaining increasing importance since 2000.Read more

-Eurofound research on emerging or new forms of employment across the EU identified platform work as one of nine employment forms that are gaining increasing importance since 2000.
-As platform work continues to grow and diversify, further research looks at the employment and working conditions of selected types of platform work.
+Eurofound research on new forms of employment across the EU identified platform work as one of nine employment forms that are gaining increasing importance since 2000.
+As platform work continues to grow and diversify, ongoing research looks at the employment and working conditions of selected types of platform work.

 Typology of platform work

 An online platform economy repository, compiled by Eurofound, aims to bring together a range of information on this subject.
 It includes more detail on Eurofound’s typology of platform work, a range of dossiers offering analysis and context on key issues emerging in the platform economy, a database of publications, as well as a range of initiatives aiming to tackle emerging issues.
-The database is now searchable for entries related to COVID-19.
+The repository also provides specific information related to platform work and COVID-19.

 Eurofound has also carried out a mapping of studies measuring the platform economy, which outlines the methods used and their limitations, and discusses the options to address data gaps.